-The doctor will cut through the skin and breastbone.
-The chest will be opened and you will be connected to a heart-lung machine.
-This machine takes over the functions of the heart and lungs during surgery.
-Most of your heart will be removed.
+An incision will be made in the breastbone.
+The chest will be opened.
+You will be connected to a heart-lung machine.
+It will take over the job of the heart and lungs during surgery.
+Most of the heart will be removed.
 The back wall of the left atrium with the pulmonary vein openings will be left in place.
-The donor heart will be prepared and sewn into place in your chest.
-Next, the blood vessels will be connected.
+The donor heart will be prepared and sewn into place in the chest.
+The blood vessels will be connected.
 After this, the blood will start to flow and warm the heart.

-The new heart may begin beating on its own, or you may be given an electrical shock to get your heart started.
+The new heart may begin beating on its own, or you may be given an electrical shock to help start it.
 For safety, you will also have a temporary pacemaker attached to the heart to help the heart beat stay regular.
 After the doctor is sure that the heart is beating fine, the blood will be rewarmed.
 The heart-lung machine will be slowly turned down and disconnected.
-Next, temporary tubes may be placed in the chest cavity to drain any blood that has collected.
+Tubes may be placed in the chest cavity to drain any blood that has collected.
 The chest will be closed with stainless steel wires.
-Lastly, the skin will be closed with absorbable sutures.
+The skin will be closed with absorbable stitches.

 Immediately After Procedure

-- Breathing tube, until you can breathe on your own
+- A breathing machine until you can breathe on your own

 - Medications to support heart function

 - Pacing wires to help the heart beat normally

 - Tubes connected to a machine to help drain excess blood and air